Mixed-sex sports: Mixed relay

+In Cyclo-cross, the UCI Cyclo-cross World Championships has a mixed team relay race since 2022.
+The Cyclo-cross mixed relay event is also a mixed age category event where each relay team consists of three men and three women riders where a set amount of riders are from Junior and Under-23 age categories.

 Mixed team sports

 In adventure racing teams of 4 must include at least 1 member of the opposite sex.
 Archery also incorporates mixed-team competition (which can also be seen at the Olympic level).

 In a number of countries, club underwater hockey is mixed-sex with any ratio of sex allowed.
 However, national teams usually compete in single sex teams.